 The Haga Initiative was initiated in late 2010.
-The network consists of thirteen companies; Axfood, Coca-Cola Europacific Partners Sweden, Folksam, HKScan Sweden, JM, Lantmännen, Löfbergs, McDonald’s, Preem, Stena Recycling, Stockholm Exergi, Sveaskog and Swedbank.
+The network consists of ; Axfood, Coca-Cola Europacific Partners Sweden, Folksam, HKScan Sweden, JM, Lantmännen, Löfbergs, McDonald’s, Preem, Stena Recycling, Stockholm Exergi, Swedbank and White Arkitekter.

 The Haga Initiative wants to reduce the carbon emissions of the business sector, highlight the climate issue as one of the most important future issues, and gather companies that take active responsibility for the climate.
 The companies in the network have set their own climate goals to achieve net zero by 2030.

 By showing that ambitious climate strategies create business advantages and improve profitability, the Haga Initiative wants to drive the business sector in the direction needed to meet the Paris Agreement.
 Further, the Haga Initiative wants to influence policy decisions.
 We believe that high climate ambitions provide great opportunities, create jobs, strengthen the Swedish welfare and make Swedish business more competitive worldwide.

 The Haga Initiative as a name has great symbolic value due to the fact that the Haga Park in Stockholm is an important carbon sink and a beautiful park with its famous Butterfly House.
 In addition, it is a place where important political issues have been discussed.
 The Haga Ecopark thereby sums up what the Haga Initiative wants to achieve.